This website was created to help home owners with projects they can complete successfully, save money and be proud of!

 Pie Crust Preparation

 When ready to roll out, lightly flour board and roller.
 Roll from the center to the edge until the desired size is reached.
-Loosely roll pastry on the rolling pin and unroll it onto the pie plate.
+Loosely roll pastry on rolling pin and unroll onto pie plate.
 Settle into place.
 Trim off excess pastry over the edge of the pie pan rim.
 Place the desired filling into the pie shell.
 Roll out the second pie disc to the desired size, cut slits for steam to escape and place on top.
 Trim to ½” beyond the pie plate.
-Fold this extra pastry under the bottom crust and flute edges.
+Fold this extra pastry under bottom crust and flute edges.
 Sprinkle with sugar (if desired).

 In Closing